jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 Save the notebook, and this is the version you should send to us.
 We will create a _private repository_ for all the assignment notebooks.
 Don't include them in the public tutorial repository.

-**Pro Tip**: Use a rationa naming convention for your tutorial assignment notebooks with a prefix for your tutorial, and a consecutive number for the assignment.
+**Pro Tip**: Use a rational naming convention for your tutorial assignment notebooks with a prefix for your tutorial, and a consecutive number for the assignment.